3pillarlabs/ecs-refarch-cloudformation/README.md

 In order to use Spot with this template, you will need to enable ```SpotPrice``` under the ```AWS::AutoScaling::LaunchConfiguration``` or add in ```AWS::EC2::SpotFleet``` support.
 To fully use Hibernation with Spot instances, please review [Spot Instance Interruptions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html).

 ### Add a new item to this list

 If you found yourself wishing this set of frequently asked questions had an answer for a particular problem, please [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 The chances are that others will also benefit from having the answer listed here.

-## Contributing

-Please [create a new GitHub issue](https://github.com/awslabs/ecs-refarch-cloudformation/issues/new) for any feature requests, bugs, or documentation improvements.

-Where possible, please also [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for the change.

 ## License